AequilibraE/qaequilibrae/docs/source/menus_in_detail/data.rst

 Check the figure below to see how the visualization window looks like!
 General configurations for data displaying such as the number of decimal places and the usage of thousand separator are available.
 In case your file has more than one view, you can select the desired view using the dropdown buttons at the bottom of the page.
-In our figure, they are represented by the dropdowns containing *matrix* and *main_index*.
+In our figure, they are represented by the dropdowns containing *distance_blended* and *main_index*.
 To save your current matrix into \*.csv format, just click in the *export* button in the lower left corner of the window.

 .. image:: ../images/data-visualize-loaded-matrix.png
     :align: center